Connect

 Community Action Model

-More than a dozen years of successful initiatives have deepened our organization’s understanding of the community change process.
+Decades of successful initiatives have deepened our organization’s understanding of the community change process and our ability to advance community action.

-This perspective informed our Community Action Model, which is relevant for a variety of community health goals.
+This perspective informed our Community Action Model, which can be applied to achieve a variety of community health goals.
 This model highlights the importance of a community’s context, defines six essential practices for success, and outlines a 3P Action Cycle: Partner, Prepare, and Progress.
-It also presents some expected impacts.
-This model can be useful to community coalitions, local leaders looking for a collaborative process to creating healthier places, and to funders seeking a tested approach for local investments.
+It also presents expected impacts.
+This model is useful to community coalitions and leaders looking for a collaborative process to create and maintain healthier places, and to funders seeking a tested and comprehensive approach for community investments.

 Explore the Model